 There are 17 members currently on our Corporation Board.
-There is currently one vacancy for an Independent Board Member.
 We regularly seek "expressions of interest" from people who live in or around the Selby area who wish to be considered for membership.
 To help you decide whether it's for you, we set out a check list of some the skills and qualities which make an effective Board.

 - Commitment to Further Education and lifelong learning

 - Confidence to challenge other members and/or senior managers

 - Good communications skills

 - Involvement in voluntary or community organisations

 - Specialist experience e.g. Public Relations, Finance, Estates

 - Understanding of top level management in a large commercial or public